cosmos/sdk-tutorials/b9lab-content/2-what-is-cosmos/02-blockchain-and-cosmos.md

 **State finality** is an additional concern.
 Finality describes whether and when committed blocks with transactions can no longer be reverted/revoked.
 It is important to differentiate between *probabilistic* and *absolute finality*.

-**Probabilistic finality** describes the finality of a transaction dependent on how probable reverting a block is, i.e. the probability of removing a transaction.
+**Probabilistic finality** describes the finality of a transaction dependending on how probable reverting a block is, i.e. the probability of removing a transaction.
 The more blocks come after the block containing a specific transaction, the less probable a transaction may be reverted, as _longest_ or _heaviest chain rules_ apply in the case of forks.

 On the other hand, **absolute finality** is a trait of protocols based on Proof-of-Stake (PoS).
 Finality comes as soon as a transaction and block are verified.
 There are no scenarios in which a transaction could be revoked after it has been finalized.

 <ExpansionPanel title="What kind of sorcery is this?">

-PoS can have absolute finality because the totally staked amount is known at all times.
+PoS can have absolute finality because the total staked amount is known at all times.
 Indeed, it takes a _public_ transaction to stake and another to unstake.
 You quickly figure out that if some majority of the stakers agree on one block, then that's it, that's the block.

 This is different from PoW, where the total hashing capacity is unknown and can only be estimated by a combination of the difficulty of the puzzle and the speed at which new blocks are issued.
 To add or remove hashing capacity, all it takes is to surreptitiously turn on or off machines.